 Bath toy storage is a problem in many a household.
 Tired of a messy bathtub?
 Wish you could take a bubble bath, just one night, without having a rubber ducky fall off the ledge into your bubbles?
-Here are 17 fun & simple ways to store bath toys for a neater bathroom.
+Here are fun & simple ways to store a large volume of toys for a neater bathroom and maintain proper drainage.

-If you’re tripping over bath toys every time you shower, it’s time to get a toy storage system in place.
-Believe me, I’ve stepped on my fair share of ducks, trains, boats, and Ninja Turtles because they were littering the bathtub floor.
-We’ve rounded up 15 bath toy storage solutions that are easy to implement and maintain.
+If you’re tripping over bath toys every time you shower, it’s time to get a bath toy organizer in place to free up some bathroom space.
+Believe me, I’ve stepped on my fair share of rubber duckies, trains, boats, and Ninja Turtles because they were littering the bathtub floor.
+We’ve rounded up these best bath toy storage ideas for a bathroom clutter-free.
 Which one will be your favorite?

-17 Genius Ways to Handle Bathtub Toy Storage
+17 Genius Ways to Handle Bath Toy Storage

 But before you gather up all those loose toys and get them out of your way, here are a couple of things you need to keep in mind.